kyverno/chainsaw/website/docs/more/test-docs.md

-# Generating test docs
+# Building test docs

 ## Overview

-Chainsaw makes it simple to generate the documentation of your tests.
+Chainsaw makes it simple to build the documentation of your tests.

 As test suites grow, it becomes important to document what a test does and how it is supposed to work.